-2.5.
-Sentence Reading Fluency
+2.5 Sentence Reading Fluency

 When students can read a sentence silently with sufficient speed, accuracy, and literal comprehension, this indicates a level of proficiency with connected text beyond that indicated by isolated word reading.
 Several high-quality clinical assessments of reading include a measure in which students read isolated sentences quickly and silently, then mark a quick semantic judgement (such as the Woodcock-Muñoz's Reading Fluency task in Spanish and its English counterpart, the Woodcock-Johnson test battery [Schrank et al., 2004; Schrank et al., 2005]).
 Such a measure draws from research indicating that stronger readers' comprehension is highly correlated to sentence-level silent reading fluency: when students do well on silent sentence reading, they are likely to read with good phrasing when reading aloud (Klauda & Guthrie, 2008).
 While word reading strongly predicts passage comprehension for weaker readers, silent sentence reading fluency has a tighter relationship to comprehension for stronger readers (Kim et al., 2011).
-In MAP Reading Fluency, the Sentence Reading Fluency measure is presented to all students to help discern possible readiness for oral passage reading.
+In MAP Reading Fluency, the Sentence Reading Fluency measure is presented to all students to help discern possible readiness for oral passage reading with the exception of students who take the Foundational Skills - Beginner test.